 3. It protects the good bacteria in the intestines

 That’s right.
 A cup of coffee works as a probiotic to care for our intestinal flora.
 This protective effect regulates our movements in a very healthy way, protecting us from many diseases.

 4. Coffee promotes digestion

 Perhaps you didn’t know, but coffee stimulates our gastric juices, improving the breakdown of foods and nutrient absorption.
 It’s best taken twice daily to improve stomach function and our entire digestive system in general.

 5. It protects the liver

 Many studies have been conducted on the effects of coffee on liver health and the results are always enlightening.
 It helps care for the cells of the liver, avoiding illnesses like cirrhosis or fatty liver disease.
 Keep in mind that we should limit consumption to 2-3 cups per day.

 So what should we have with our coffee?
-You should start your day out with a glass of warm water with lemon.
-An hour later, eat breakfast like normal.
+You should start your day with a glass of warm water with lemon.
+Then, an hour later, eat breakfast as normal.
 Don’t include butter and toast; they contain fats and refined flours that make breakfast less healthy.